Feo Amante's Horror Thriller

 Metallica never had a problem with being able to "get their music out there", The band even encouraged fans to record their live concerts and freely trade those recordings with each other.
 Throughout Metallica's history, live bootlegs were plentiful.
 Fans back then were never kept out of a Metallica concert for bringing in a recording device: Metallica believed in their getting music out to the fans.
 What they didn't belive in was some thief letting the band work for nothing and using their work to enrich themselves.

-No recording company is going to pay a band that doesn't have a paying audience.
+Assuming a company or companies like this exist, No recording company is going to pay a band that doesn't have a paying audience.
 Nobody wants to spend money on something they can get for free.
-Napster users knew that, but didn't like thinking of themselves that way: they deluded themselves into thinking they were enlightened and progressive!
-And believe it or not, they did this by pretending to be insufferably stupid.
-And by that I mean SO damn stupid that even a mentally handicapped person would listen to them and say, "That's pretty damn stupid!"
+Napster users knew that, but didn't like thinking of themselves that way: they deluded themselves into thinking they were Enlightened and Progressive!
+And believe it or not, they did this by pretending to be Insufferably Stupid.
+And by that I mean SO Damn Stupid that even a mentally handicapped person would listen to them and say, "That's pretty fucking stupid!"

 Ahem.